The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 Pitney Bowes Reserve Account

-The Reserve Account is a prepaid postage method to pay for meter postage (Pitney Bowes and non-Pitney Bowes), permit postage, shipping, Presort Services (third party providers).
-Reserve Account funds are held in an FDIC-insured account at The Pitney Bowes Bank, Inc. You can fund your account via ACH, Fed Wire or check.
-Pitney Bowes will send you personalized deposit coupons or you can download a deposit slip to mail along with your check.
+You can pre-pay by adding funds directly to the Pitney Bowes Reserve Account.
+With this option you can pay for meter postage (Pitney Bowes and non-Pitney Bowes), permit postage, shipping, and Presort Services (third party providers).
+Reserve Account funds are held in an FDIC-insured account at The Pitney Bowes Bank, Inc. You can fund your account via ACH bank deposit, Fed Wire or check.
+Pitney Bowes will send you personalized deposit coupons, or you can download a deposit slip to mail along with your check.

 - Learn more in the Reserve Account Deposits section in the article on ACH & Fed Wire Instructions